-The Authority has entered into contracts (collectively, the "Contracts") with the Cities of Bedford, Euless, Colleyville, Grapevine, and North Richland Hills, Texas (the "Contracting Parties").
-The Contracting Parties have agreed to pay each of its proportionate share of the Authority's annual costs for (i) operation and maintenance expenses of the System, (ii) any amounts required to be deposited in any special or reserve funds required to be established and/or maintained by the provisions of a Parity Bond Resolution, and (iii) debt service on all Parity Bonds, including any Parity Bonds and any Additional Bonds that are required to complete the construction of the Tarrant County regional water supply system (the "System") or any future expansions or to refund any such bonds (see "THE SYSTEM").
-The Bonds, and interest thereon, together with the other Parity Bonds hereafter issued are on a parity and of equal dignity in all respects, and are payable solely from Net Revenues to be received by the Authority under the terms of the Contracts, and the Authority has pledged these Net Revenues to the punctual payment of the Bonds.
-The term "Net Revenues" means all of the gross revenues or payments received by the Authority (i) from the Contracting Parties under the Contracts and (ii) from the parties, if any, with whom the Authority may contract in the future for supplying treated water from the System, after deducting therefrom the amounts paid to the Authority for the purpose of paying Operation and Maintenance Expenses, with the result that the Net Revenues shall consist of the amounts necessary to pay all principal and/or interest coming due on the Parity Bonds on each principal and/or interest payment date (see "SELECTED PROVISIONS OF THE RESOLUTION" herein).
+The Authority has entered into contracts (collectively, the "Contracts") with the Cities of Bedford, Colleyville, Euless, Grapevine, and North Richland Hills, Texas (the "Contracting Parties").
+The Contracting Parties have agreed to pay each of its proportionate share of the Authority's annual costs for (i) operation and maintenance expenses of the System, (ii) any amounts required to be deposited in any special or reserve funds required to be established and/or maintained by the provisions of resolutions authorizing the Parity Bonds, and (iii) debt service on all Parity Bonds, including any Parity Bonds and any Additional Bonds that are required to complete the construction of the Tarrant County regional water supply system (the "System") or any future expansions or to refund any such bonds (see "THE SYSTEM" and "SELECTED PROVISIONS OF THE RESOLUTION").
+The Bonds, and interest thereon, together with the Parity Bonds currently outstanding and any Additional Bonds hereafter issued are on a parity and of equal dignity in all respects, and are payable solely from Net Revenues to be received by the Authority under the terms of the Contracts, and the Authority has pledged these Net Revenues to the punctual payment of the Bonds.
+The term "Net Revenues" means all of the gross revenues or payments received by the Authority (i) from the Contracting Parties under the Contracts and (ii) from the parties, if any, with whom the Authority may contract in the future for supplying treated water from the System, after deducting therefrom the amounts paid to the Authority for the purpose of paying Operation and Maintenance Expenses, with the result that the Net Revenues shall consist of the amounts necessary to pay all principal and/or interest coming due on the Parity Bonds on each principal and/or interest payment date (see "SELECTED PROVISIONS OF THE RESOLUTION") herein).